 Elizabeth McVey Erickson is a former longtime Pelican and has served on the Youth Staff at the Pel Reunion Conference.
 She also has experience running two church school programs.
 Liz began going to Star Island in 1961 (!) and is thrilled to be back for another action-packed week with the Larries at the IA Conference this year.
 Liz met her husband (who does not attend Star Island), when they were both students at Andover Newton Theological School.
 They have two grown children and live on the coast of Maine.

-Rev. Megan Lynes (pictured right) grew up UU in Boston, and is about to begin her 9th year as the Parish Minister at The First Parish in Bedford, MA.
-Before serving in Bedford, Megan worked as a chaplain at Brigham and Women’s Hospital in Boston, and with teens at the Interfaith Youth Initiative in Boston, and on the ropes course at Interlocken International Summer Camp in NH.
+Rev. Megan Lynes grew up UU with Katie Bender at the Follen Church in Lexington, MA.
+After serving as the Parish Minister at the First Parish in Bedford for the last nine years, Megan recently made the leap to become the Minister of Faith Formation at the First Church in Sterling, MA, with Senior Minister, Robin Bartlett.
+Megan has also worked as a chaplain at Brigham and Women’s Hospital in Boston, and with teens at the Interfaith Youth Initiative in Boston, and on the ropes course at Interlocken International Summer Camp in NH.
 She’s a member of a playback theatre troupe called True Story Theatre.
-Some of Megan’s favorite activities are improv theatre, team building games, making all sorts of art, contra dancing, learning guitar, and laughing with friends old and new.
-This is her second year with the Brookies, and she just can’t wait!
+Some of Megan’s favorite activities are improv theatre, team building games, making all sorts of art, contra dancing, playing with her cats, and laughing with friends old and new.
+This is her third year with the Brookies, and she’s looking forward to partnering with Andy Linscott and being with awesome youth for a great week on Star!

 Rev. Leon Dunkley is a lifelong Unitarian Universalist.
 He is a graduate of the Starr King School for the Ministry and has served churches in St. Paul.
 MN and Silver Spring, MD.
 His first career was as a professor of music.
 He taught for seven years at Brooklyn College and at Duke University.
 He left the academy in 2005 to pursue the ministry.
 He is a baseball fan, a dog lover and an unapologetic beer snob (who doesn’t take himself too seriously).
 He is a tireless advocate for joy, health, honesty and integrity.

-Amelia Forman-Stiles lives on a farm a tiny cabin in downeast Maine with her two amazing kiddos.
-She has her B.A. in Human Ecology from College of the Atlantic and plans on entering a Master’s program next year for Human Sexuality.
-Amelia worked as a Pel for many years and this will be her second year as a conferee at I.A.
+Amelia Forman-Stiles lives on a farm in a tiny cabin in downeast Maine with her two amazing kiddos.
+She has her B.A. in Human Ecology from College of the Atlantic and currently works with Aroostook Mental Health Center as a Sexual Assault Community Educator and Advocate.
+As an educator she brings curriculum into classrooms pre-K through college age, addressing everything from bullying and harassment, boundaries, consent and healthy relationships to best response practices and community resources and supports for survivors.
+As an advocate she works to support survivors as they navigate legal and other systems and as they focus on healing and moving forward.
+She also enjoys making the occasional film and writing a rare poem or two.
+Amelia worked as a Pel for many years and this will be her third year as a conferee at I.A.